 Spend time on your application

 Places will be allocated to the highest scoring applications first.
 It is important to spend time on your application particularly the personal statement and personal attribute sections.
 You must include examples when answering these sections to evidence your experience.
-Remember as part of the application you will need to have the modules signed off by your faculty and request academic references.
-This takes time so make sure you start early and let your Course Leader know you are looking to apply as soon as possible.
+Remember as part of the application you will need to have the study plan signed off by your school and request for a academic reference.
+This takes time so make sure you start early and let your Course Director know you are looking to apply as soon as possible.

 Plan your finances